Rent Cold Fever (1995)

 Synopsis:

-Shamed by his grandfather, Japanese businessman Hirata cancels his golfing trip to Hawaii and instead travels to Iceland to perform a traditional ritual at the scene of his parents death several years earlier.
+Shamed by his grandfather, Japanese businessman Hirata (Masatoshi Nagase) cancels his golfing trip to Hawaii and instead travels to Iceland to perform a traditional ritual at the scene of his parents death several years earlier.
 So begins one bizarre encounter after another as the reluctant Hirata treks across the frozen landscape.

 Actors: